 For over a decade, ShortsTV has proudly brought the Oscar-nominated Short Films to audiences across the globe.
 This exclusive release features the year’s most spectacular short films and for a limited time is available to watch on the big screen.
 Each nominee is released in one of three distinct feature-length compilations according to their category of nomination: Live Action, Animation, or Documentary.

 The films go into theaters around the world on February 8 and are not released anywhere else until a few days before the Oscars, when they are also made available February 19 via on demand platforms, including iTunes, Amazon Instant Video, Google Play and Vimeo on Demand.
-The release ensures the greatest number of viewers can see all the nominees before the ceremony, while providing short filmmakers with an unprecedented opportunity to commercialise their movies.
-For a full list of theaters the short films are playing in, visit:
+The release ensures the greatest number of viewers can see all the nominees before the ceremony, while providing short filmmakers with an unprecedented opportunity to commercialize their movies.

 A Night at the Garden (Marshall Curry, USA, 7 minutes)